History of architecture: Baroque

 Besides the building itself, the space where it was placed had a role too.
 Both Baroque and Rococo buildings try to seize viewers' attention and to dominate their surroundings, whether on a small scale such as the San Carlo alle Quattro Fontane in Rome, or on a massive one, like the new facade of the Santiago de Compostela Cathedral, designed to tower over the city.
 A manifestation of power and authority on the grandest scale, Baroque urban planning and renewal was promoted by the church and the state alike.
 It was the first era since antiquity to experience mass migration into cities, and urban planners took idealistic measures to regulate them.
 The most notable early example was Domenico Fontana's restructuring of Rome's street plan of Pope Sixtus V. Architects had experimented with idealized city schemes since the early Renaissance, examples being Leon Battista Alberti (1404–1472) planning a centralized model city, with streets leading to a central piazza, or Filarete (Antonio di Pietro Aver(u)lino, c.
 1400-c.
 1469) designing a round city named Sforzinda (1451–1456) that he based on parts of the human body in the idea that a healthy city should reflect the physiognomy of its inhabitants.
 However, none of these idealistic cities has ever been built.
 In fact, few such projects were put into practice in Europe as new cities were prohibitively costly and existing urban areas, with existing churches and palaces, could not be demolished.
 Only in the Americas, where architects often had a clean space to work with, were such cities possible, as in Lima (Peru) or Buenos Aires (Argentina).
 The earliest Baroque ideal city is Zamość, built north-east of Kraków (Poland) by the Italian architect Bernardo Morando (c.
 1540-1600), being a centralized town focusing on a square with radiating streets.
 Where entire cities could not be rebuilt, patrons and architects compensated by creating spacious and symmetrical squares, often with avenues and radiating out at perpendicular angles and focusing on a fountain, statue or obelisk.
 A good example of this is the Place des Vosges (formerly Place Royale), commissioned by Henry IV probably after plans by Baptiste du Cerceau (1545–1590).
 The most famous Baroque space in the world is Gianlorenzo Bernini's St. Peter's Square in Rome.
-Similar with ideal urban planning, Baroque gardens are characterized by straight and readapting avenues, with geometric spaces.
+Similar to ideal urban planning, Baroque gardens are characterized by straight and readapting avenues, with geometric spaces.